Ontology Reasoning with Deep Neural Networks: The Recursive Reasoning Network (RRN)

 \ModelFigure

-Once we generated the desired embeddings, we may use them to answer atomic queries about the original dataset.
-To that end, the model provides various multi-layer perceptrons (MLPs) for computing predictions about relations between two individuals and class memberships of a single individual, respectively.
+Once the desired embeddings are generated, they can be used to answer atomic queries about the data that they are computed from.
+To that end, the model provides various multi-layer perceptrons (MLPs) for computing predictions about relations between two individuals and class memberships of a single individual.
 Notice that the only inputs provided to these MLPs are the embeddings of the individuals that are involved in a particular query, which is why the model has to ensure that all the information that is needed for answering such is effectively encoded during the first step.
-Therefore, the second step is really just needed to uncover the knowledge that is encoded in individual embeddings, while the actual reasoning happens before.
+Thus, the second step is just needed to uncover the knowledge that is encoded in individual embeddings, while the actual reasoning happens before.

 A notable characteristic of the RRN is that it performs deductive inference over entire knowledge bases, and, like its symbolic stencil, aims to encode \emph{all} possible inferences in the created individual embeddings, rather than answering just a single query.
 Because of this, the model is able to unravel complex relationships that are hard to detect if we try to evaluate the inferability of an isolated triple of interest only.
 Furthermore, the fact that the RRN conducts logical inference over all classes and relations simultaneously allows for leveraging interactions between any of them, and thus further adds to improving the model's predictive performance.